Below is an overview of responsibilities and expectations related to preparing for and carrying out a Residency Review Committee (RRC) site visit.

 Helpful additional information is provided on the ACGME's Site Visit FAQ's page.

 You can anticipate the approximate date of your next site visit from your prior accreditation letter.
 It is wise to review your specialty’s Program Requirements and the Common Program Requirements the year before the anticipated review to ensure that you are in substantial compliance and to make certain that all recommendations from your prior internal review have been satisfied.
 RRCs generally look askance at changes in the program which have been made shortly before a site visit.
 Program Requirements usually undergo revision approximately every five years.
 A useful guideline is that the most recent changes are areas which the RRC is currently very concerned about, and which will likely be examined in detail at the time of a site visit.
-A good example of this is duty hours, a current “hot button” issue.
+A good example of this is work hours, a current “hot button” issue.

 The actual notification occurs at least 90 days in advance of the site visit.
 The ACGME is now giving an initial electronic notification, which should be followed shortly by written notice.
 This letter will specify the date of the site visit as well as the name of the Field Staff member (site visitor) who will be performing the review.
 The Designated Institutional Official (the current Associate Dean for GME) will be copied on the letter.